maeduphorne/rancid-tomatillos/README.md

 Visit our published [Rancid Tomatillos]()

-## Possible Future Extensions
+## Wins

+## Challenges & Improvements

+- Possible future improvements:
   - Allow a user to search for movies by genre or rating
   - Build our own backend using Express.js

 ## Set Up

 1. Fork this repo
 2. Clone the repo to your local machine
 3. View the project in the browser by running open index.html in your terminal

 ## Sources
   - [MDN](http://developer.mozilla.org/en-US/)